aozero/ozero-reflex/README.md

 # ozero-reflex
 CMPUT 301 Assignment 1 - A Reaction Time Testing and Gameshow Buzzer App

-Demonstration video located under the vid/ directory.
+Demonstration video located in the vid/ directory.

+A working apk file may be found in the bin/ directory.

+Source may be found in the app/src/ directory.

+UML may be found in the doc/ directory.

 # License
 Copyright 2015 Alexander Ozero